 Jo Fong is a director, choreographer and performer working in dance, film, theatre, opera and the visual arts.

 Her eclectic career includes performances with DV8 Physical Theatre, Rosas (Belgium) and Rambert Dance Company.
-Recent collaborations include working with Wendy Houstoun, Deborah Light, Unfinished Business, Skye Reynolds, National Theatre Wales, Welsh National Opera, Hull Dance, Xintiandi Arts Festival Shanghai and Quarantine.
+Recent collaborations include working with Wendy Houstoun, Deborah Light, Unfinished Business, Skye Reynolds, National Theatre Wales, Welsh National Opera, Hull Dance and Quarantine.

 Witness – Portraits of Women Who Dance is a film installation exploring ideas about being seen.
 The work toured the UK and was presented at British Dance Edition 2014.